 Meet up at the Information desk on the 1st floor of the Atre Main Building, directly connected to Kichijoji Station.
 You can look for the flower shop next to the information desk as a landmark.

-This shrine is the guardian shrine of Kichijoji.
-It is said to have been founded in the 8th century.
-After the Great Meireki Fire in the 17th century, people in Edo who lost their homes were ordered to move to this area and built a village.
-Since then, this Musashino Hachimangu has been the guardian shrine of this town, Kichijoji.
-Local people visit this shrine and pray in various occasions such as New Year’s Day, Festivals, family events and New Year’s Eve.
-On September 13, from 3 p.m. to 5 p.m., you visit Musashino Hachimangu shrine to learn about the shrine and the festival.
-Then stroll through the town in a festival mood and see a demonstration of all Mikoshi, the highlight of the festival.
+This guardian shrine of Kichijoji dates back to the 8th century.
+After the Great Meireki Fire in the 17th century, people from Edo rebuilt their lives in this area, establishing the town around the shrine.
+Today, locals visit Musashino Hachimangu to pray during New Year’s celebrations, festivals, family events, and more.
+On September 13, from 3:00 p.m. to 5:00 p.m., you’ll visit the shrine to learn about its history and the festival.
+Lastly, stroll through the town in festive spirit and witness the demonstration of all Mikoshi together, the highlight of the celebration.

 For a full refund, cancel at least 24 hours before the scheduled departure time.